markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

 Add the following line to `.bash_profile` in your home directory.
 This will install packages locally and avoids permission problems.
-It is not recommend to install package as `suso` in the macOS system folders.
+It is not recommend to install packages in macOS system folders as `sudo`.

 ```bash

 export PATH="$HOME/Library/Python/2.7/bin:$PATH"

 ```
-Close terminal and re-open it or source the file.
+Close terminal and re-open it, or `source` the file.

 ```bash